Cumberland Castle: The Guelphs move to Blankenburg

 As the castle was too big to reside in and too expensive to maintain, the Crown prince's son, Ernest Augustus (1887–1953), Duke of Brunswick, and his wife Victoria Louise of Prussia (1892–1980) decide to move to Blankenburg castle in the Harz.
 Cumberland Castle itself was converted into a museum dedicated to the Guelph family.

 In 1938, the National Socialists took possession of the castle and changed it into a training centre, a so-called Gauschulungsburg.
 From 1940 to 1945, it served as a military hospital.

 Cumberland Castle post 1945

 After the Second World War, the Republic of Austria took over Cumberland Castle.
 From 1947 to 1972, the castle served as a tuberculosis hospital.
 After thoroughly disinfecting the building, it was converted into a state nursing home, and the nursing service officially started on 8 January 1973.
 After the duke of Brunswick died, ownership of the castle passed to his only daughter, Frederica of Hanover (1917–1981), Queen of Greece.

-On 1 January 1979, Cumberland castle was purchased by the state of Upper Austria and is now named the "Landespflege- und Betreuungszentrum Schloss Cumberland" (State Care and Support Center Castle Cumberland).
+On 1 January 1979, Cumberland castle was purchased by the state of Upper Austria.
+It is now named the "Landespflege- und Betreuungszentrum Schloss Cumberland" (State Care and Support Center Castle Cumberland).

 The associated estate including forests and hunting areas near Grünau im Almtal, the Cumberland Wildlife Park, with the hunting lodge Hubertihaus, are still owned by a Liechtenstein based family foundation of the House of Hanover, the Duke of Cumberland Foundation.